I-The-Bill/Project1TvShowTracker/README.md

 5. Eclipse Java IDE

 Instructions to Run
-1. Ensure ALL project files are aqquired.
+1. Ensure ALL project files are acquired.
-2. make resource folder in Top Project Folder and place your config file in that folder
+2. Make resource folder in Top Project Folder and place your config file in that folder
 3. Ensure MySql Server is running
 4. Run TvTrackerSchema.sql in MySQL
 5. Run TvTrackerData.sql in MySQL